-Immunotherapy should be an essential part of any cancer treatment especially after undergoing chemotherapy treatment.
-Because chemotherapy tears down the immune system leaving the body weak and vulnerable to additional illness it is important to build back up the immune system in order to put forth the strongest cancer resistance and fight.
+Immunotherapy should be an essential part of any cancer treatment, especially after undergoing chemotherapy treatment.
+Because chemotherapy tears down the immune system leaving the body weak and vulnerable to additional illness it is important to build the immune system back up in order to put forth the strongest cancer resistance and fight.

-By understanding immunotherapy’s capabilities and limitations the physicians at Sunridge Medical work together with patients to make informed decisions and optimize treatment outcomes.
+Understanding immunotherapy’s capabilities and limitations the physicians at Sunridge Medical work together with patients to make informed decisions and optimize treatment outcomes.

 The Power of Immunotherapy

 Immunotherapy has emerged as a powerful and effective treatment option for many types of cancer.
 This type of therapy works by stimulating the body’s immune system to recognize and attack cancer cells.
 Immunotherapies can be used alone or in combination with other treatments, such as natural compounds, homeopathic therapy, chemotherapy or radiation therapy.

 Unlike traditional chemotherapy treatments which focus on killing all rapidly dividing cells, immunotherapy specifically targets only cancerous cells.
 This reduces the risk of damaging healthy tissue and avoids some of the side effects associated with other forms of treatment.

 With the right support, immunotherapy has the potential to revolutionize cancer care for many people.